-The drive up Pikes Peak
+Driving up Pikes Peak

 We’re from a pretty flat midwestern state (the town I grew up in is a whopping 748 feet above sea level) so mountain driving isn’t something we do routinely.
-I’d had the advantage of driving in the Smokies and the foothills of the Alps before, so I handled the trip up and down Pikes Peak.
+I’d had the advantage of driving in the Smokies and the foothills of the Alps before, so I handled the drive up and down the Pikes Peak road.
 I was a little nervous coming into it, but that was unfounded, as my dad’s instructions on shifting gears and previous experience carried me through just fine.
 My favorite early sight was this sign warning of Bigfoot in the area.
 Apparently so many people reported seeing the legendary creature that this sign was added as a joke.
 If you look closely, you’ll see something lurking in the background.

 The road starts off pretty level and the drive is fairly easy at the beginning.
 About six miles in, we spotted a lake nestled beautifully against the backdrops of mountain peaks.
 We stopped to enjoy the view and pick up some souvenirs at the trading post.
 The lake is a reservoir for the area, and offers gorgeous scenery for hiking and fishing.